RosettaCommons/documentation/development_documentation/Extending-the-PyMol-Viewer.md

 ## Extending the PyMol Mover
 Both the C++ and PyRosetta versions of the PyMol viewer contain a variety of features for updating the Pose.
 These include coloring by energies, showing hydrogen bonding networks, secondary structure, etc. It is very easy to extend the PyMol viewer to send over new information.
 Below are the basic steps:

-(1) Add a method "send_xxx" to the `PyMolMover` (either in PyRosetta or C++ Rosetta).
-This method can extract information from the Pose or elsewhere to run required PyMol commands.
+(1) Add a method "send_xxx" to the `PyMolMover`, where "xxx" describes your feature.
+This method should extract information from the Pose or elsewhere needed to run PyMol commands.
 For example, visualization of secondary structure might require sending DSSP annotations (H, L, E, etc).
 The send_xxx method should compress information into a string method and sent via link_.send_message( my_msg ).
-Messages should start with a unique 3-letter string for parsing and can be .gzip or .bz2 compressed.
+Messages should start with a unique 3-letter string, contain a message length and name variable for parsing, and be .gzip or .bz2 compressed.

 (2) In the apply method of the PyMolMover, add a call to your send_xxx method to send information upon update.
 You might want to add flags to control this behavior - the more information Rosetta needs to communicate to PyMol in a given step, the longer the simulation will take.